fregante/fregante/README.md

 ## Browser extensions

 * [GhostText](https://github.com/GhostText/GhostText) - :ghost: Use your text editor to write in your browser.
 Everything you type in the editor will be instantly updated in the browser (and vice versa).
+* [npmhub](https://github.com/npmhub/npmhub/) - :mag_right: A browser extension for exploring npm dependencies on GitHub repos.
-* [GitHub-Grouped-News](https://github.com/bfred-it/GitHub-Grouped-News) - Group news feed by repo
+* [GitHub Clean Feed](https://github.com/bfred-it/github-clean-feed) - Group GitHub news feed by repo.
+* [One Click Extension Manager](https://github.com/HangYang/ext_manager) - Simple Chrome extension to manage your Chrome extensions.
 * [sticky-pinned-tabs](https://github.com/bfred-it/sticky-pinned-tabs) - Chrome Extension: When in a pinned tab, external links open in a new tab
 * [gstocks](https://github.com/bfred-it/gstocks) - Chrome extension + bookmarklet
 * [browser-player](https://github.com/bfred-it/browser-player) - 🔈 Chrome extension: pause other tabs when you play something